What is an omnichannel contact center?

 With more contact methods and context to consider, customer service staff face increasingly complex situations.

 Behind every great customer experience is a team that delivers the seamless experience customers rave about.

-As industry analyst Brian Cantor writes, “A satisfied, engaged team of agents is the key to a great customer experience.”
 As you move to an omnichannel model, your team will need training.
 Here are a few suggestions to get you started:

 - Decide on your omnichannel KPIs: Update your contact center KPIs to closely measure your customer experience.
 For example, you might want to focus on multi-channel issue resolution rather than call volume as a success metric.